 - good will

 - people willing to work to make things better

 I am blessed with, and perhaps cursed by, a passion for system analysis.
 I can’t help but see the patterns inside a system and can't help but see things can and have to be better.

 I’m so passionate about things getting better - I spent the last 5 years figuring out how.
 In this space I will share my vision for how change can happen.
 It can be easy.

 What do we need to do to make things better?
 Simplify.

 Most plants are working with complicated piecemeal systems where everyone is confused.
 When things don’t make sense we tend to disengage, and the way we do our work becomes inconsistent.
-Eventually there’s a failure to execute in a big way that leads to crisis like recall, wasted product or food borne illness.
+Eventually, there’s a failure to execute in a big way that leads to crises like recall, wasted product, or food-borne illness.
 Fingers point to the workers, there’s a quick jump to “they need more training.
 More training is a bolt-on solution that makes the process even more complicated.
 And the beat goes on…

 And how would things be in a perfect (and quite achievable) world: